Coba is the archaeological site with the highest temple on the Yucatan Peninsula and has the oldest network of stone causeways in the Maya world.

 Organized tours to Coba

-It is possible to visit Coba on a booked tour from any tourist center in the Riviera, for example from Playa del Carmen, Tulum or Cancun.
+You can visit Coba on a booked tour from any tourist center in the Riviera.
+For example, you can book one from Playa del Carmen, Tulum, or Cancún.

-It usually includes transportation, a local guide and is combined with other attractions such as the archaeological site of Tulum.
+Transportation and a local guide are usually included, and the tour is combined with other attractions, such as the archaeological site of Tulum.

-A very popular option, perhaps not the cheapest, but well organized, are the Xcaret Expeditions tours; combining Coba and Tulum or Coba and Xel-há.
+A very popular option, perhaps not the cheapest, but well organized, are the Xcaret Expeditions tours.
+These tours combine Coba and Tulum or Coba and Xel-Há.

 Archaeological site schedule

-The entrance hours to the archaeological zone are from Monday to Sunday from 9:00 am to 3:00 pm.
+The archaeological zone is open from 9:00 am to 3:00 pm, Monday through Sunday.

 Although admission ends at 3:00 pm, the archaeological zone closes at 5:00 pm.